BitMEX: History

 On 24 February 2022, Delo and Hayes pled guilty to violating the Bank Secrecy Act by wilfully failing to establish, implement, and maintain an anti-money laundering program at BitMEX.
 The pair agreed to separately pay a $10 million criminal fine representing pecuniary gain derived from the offence.

 On 9 March 2022, Reed pleaded guilty to violating the Bank Secrecy Act and agreed to pay a $10 million criminal fine.
 Reed was sentenced by US District Court Judge John George Koeltl in New York to probation along with the other co-founders.
 Gregory Dwyer's trial was initially scheduled for October 2022, and subsequently pled guilty and received a 12-month probation and $150,000 fine as punishment.

 On 20 May 2022, Hayes was sentenced to two years' probation, with home confinement for six months.

 On 15 June 2022, Delo was sentenced to 30 months' probation and as a UK citizen returned to Hong Kong subsequently to serve his probation.

-In July 2024, BitMex pleaded guilty to violating the Bank Secrecy Act due to failing to maintain an adequate anti-money laundering program.
+In July 2024, BitMEX pleaded guilty to violating the Bank Secrecy Act due to failing to maintain an adequate anti-money laundering program.
 On 15 January 2025, the company was fined $100 million.

 In March 2025, President Trump issued four federal pardons to individuals associated with BitMEX, and one to the exchange itself.
-This is the first time a pardon has been granted to a corporation rather than a natural person.
+This was the first time a pardon was granted to a corporation rather than a natural person.
+Trump issued the pardon hours before the payment of $100 million was due, which according to The Guardian saved BitMEX the money to the detriment of the Crime Victims Fund.